Cops: Ex-grad student suspected in Arizona professor killing

 TUCSON, Ariz.
-(AP) — The University of Arizona has released the name of a professor who authorities said was fatally shot on campus by a former graduate student.
+(AP) — A University of Arizona professor who authorities say was fatally shot on campus by a former graduate student was an expert on desert water issues who faculty and former students described as a kind and brilliant colleague.

-“This incident is a deep shock to our community, and it is a tragedy,” Robbins said in a statement.
-"I have no words that can undo it, but I grieve with you for the loss, and I am pained especially for Tom’s family members, colleagues and students.”
+“This incident is a deep shock to our community, and it is a tragedy,” University President Robert Robbins said in a statement late Wednesday.
+“I have no words that can undo it, but I grieve with you for the loss, and I am pained especially for Tom’s family members, colleagues and students.”

 A few hours after the shooting, state troopers stopped a former graduate student, 46-year-old Murad Dervish, in a van about 120 miles (193 kilometers) northwest of the Tucson campus, university Police Chief Paula Balafas said during a news conference.